A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Boundedly-Compact Metric Spaces

-\begin{example} Assume that the mark space $\Xi$ is boundedly-compact.
-For compact metric spaces $X$, let $\tau(X)$ be the set of $k$-marked measures on $X$ (resp. $k$-marked closed subsets of $X$) defined in Example~\ref{ex:marks2}.
-Define the partial order and the truncation functor similarly to the previous example.
-It can be seen that this fits into the definitions and the above conditions hold.
-Also, the extension of $\tau$ defined in Definition~\ref{def:phi} is equivalent to the functor $\varphi$ of Example~\ref{ex:measures-noncompact} (resp.~\ref{ex:closedSubsets-noncompact}).
-Therefore, Theorem~\ref{thm:metric-noncompact} defines a metric on $\mathcal C'$ and makes it complete and separable. \\ It \unwritten{A counterexample for curves is in OneNote.} should be noted that to ensure that Assumption~\ref{assump:subsetLemma2} holds in this example, the metric on $\tau(X)$ is important.
-Here, the metric defined in~\cite{Kh19ghp} is used (see Remark~\Iref{rem:noncompactHausdorff} of~\cite{Kh19ghp}) which is defined similarly to~\eqref{eq:ghfunctor}.
-Also, a metric similar to~\eqref{eq:variantMetric} can be defined on $\tau(X)$ but does not satisfy Assumption~\ref{assump:subsetLemma2}. \end{example}

-\begin{example} \unwritten{Another method: Let $\varphi(X):=\{(\mu,a): a\geq \mu(X) \}$ and similarly for compact sets.
+\del{ \begin{example} \unwritten{Another method: Let $\varphi(X):=\{(\mu,a): a\geq \mu(X) \}$ and similarly for compact sets.
 This gives a different topology since it prevents escaping to infinity.} Let $\mathcal C''$ be the set of boundedly-compact pointed metric spaces equipped with a finite measure (resp. a compact subset).
-This example cannot be obtained by the method of this section since the functor under study can not be obtained by Definition~\ref{def:phi}.
-However, since $\mathcal C''$ is a subset of the set $\mathcal C'$ of Example~\ref{ex:measures4}, one can define a metric on $\mathcal C''$.
-Here, $\mathcal C''$ is not a closed subset of $\mathcal C'$, and hence, it is not complete.
-By the way, it can be seen that it is a Borel subset (in fact, a $F_{\sigma}$ subset) of $\mathcal C'$. \end{example}
+This example can not be obtained by the inverse limit in Definition~\ref{def:phi}.
+However, it can be seen that $\mathcal C''$ is a Borel subset (in fact, a $F_{\sigma}$ subset) of the Polish space $\mathcal C'$ of Example~\ref{ex:measures4} (resp.
+Example~\ref{ex:markedcompact}).
+This is enough for probability-theoretic applications\del{ (see also Proposition~\ref{prop:subset-noncompact})}. \end{example} }

+\begin{example} Let $\mathcal D$ be the space of pointed \bcm s equipped with a $k$-fold marked closed subset (resp. a boundedly-finite $k$-fold marked measure) with no restrictions.
+Similarly to the previous examples, if the mark space is boundedly-compact, then $\mathcal D$ can be obtained by considering the functor $\tau^{(s)}$ (resp. $\tau^{(m)}$) of non-compact marked closed subsets (resp. non-finite marked measures) defined in Example~\ref{ex:marks2}.
+So the results of this section imply that $\mathcal D$ is complete and separable. \end{example}